fure0061/IZA/README.md

 # IZA
-IZA project
+IZA project\n
-The Pianino game on swift language
+The Pianino game on swift language\n
-            See documentation
+            See documentation\n